Performance and Innovation

 In the time since an Austrian botanist named Friedrich Reinitzer discovered that some materials have a middle phase between solid and liquid in 1888, Liquid Crystals, as these materials were to be called, found a wide range of applications from basic scientific research to consumer electronics.

 Figure 1 shows LC device structure.
 Liquid Crystal (LC) molecules are shaped like rods for which each position is random, although the direction of the rods is regularly-arranged parallel to their long axis.
 The molecules have a dielectric anisotropy and align with the long axis parallel to the direction of and applied electric field.
 Today, this characteristic is utilized as the ON/OFF light switch for displaying an image in LC projectors and displays.

 LCOS is a micro-display and micro-projection technology for LC projector and rear-projection TV.
 LCOS is normally reflective type LC panel consisting of reflective layer and LC on Si substrate.
 Figure 3 shows an example of LCOS device.
 Switching elements and electric wires for driving LC are integrated on Si substrate under reflective layer with semiconductor manufacturing technology and the image is characterized by seamless and high pixel resolution.

 A change of LC dielectric constant anisotropy along with applied electric field enables the control of optical phase and amplitude freely.
 Santec has developed various optical components and test instruments utilizing the LC controllability for advanced optical communication networks.
-Santec LC devices are Telcordia qualified and high reliability is guaranteed in our components and instruments.
+Santec LC devices are Telcordia qualified and high reliability is guaranteed in our components and instruments (Figure 7).

 Spectrum controllable tunable filters with LCOS technology that enables an arbitrary optical spectrum.
-The filter allows you to design any complex optical filters for next generation optical communication networks, which were difficult to realize at conventional filter technologies.
+The filter allows you to design any complex optical filters for next generation optical communication networks, which were difficult to realize with conventional filter technologies.
 Figure 9 shows arbitrary spectra.
 The pixel pitch, width and number of LCOS chip are 5 µm, 4.7 µm and 2560 µm, respectively.
 And 12 bit level of LC driving voltage makes high spectrum control resolution possible.